CodeForVegas/veteranready/README.md

 #### The database has already been built, but just for reference...
 #### To create the database, open a terminal, cd to the project directory, and type:

-1. mongorestore --db veteran-ready dump/veteran-ready
+1. mongorestore --db veteran_ready dump/veteran_ready

 #### To dump current data:

-1. mongodump -d veteran-ready
+1. mongodump -d veteran_ready

 #### To run, open a terminal, cd to the project directory, and type: